Fullmeals.

 Step 3: Prepare the Tofu

-Dice one medium firm tofu into small cubes.
-Pan fry the diced tofu in a little oil until it turns light golden brown.
+one medium firm tofu into small cubes.
+Pan fry the tofu in a little oil until it turns light golden brown.
 Season with a pinch of salt while frying.
 Once done, set the pan-fried tofu aside in a bowl.

 Step 4: Scramble the Eggs